wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 * See console 'help' command or docs on how to configure each board

 ### NOTES
-If you're experiencing problems with serial console ensure you 'restart' the board before issuing commands.
+* If you're experiencing problems with serial console ensure you 'restart' the board before issuing commands.
 Initial ASCII escape codes are sent to console during setup.
 TODO implement handling Serial RTS/DTS and send ASCII codes on connect.
+* See SerialCommands.md for basic serial console usage and board setup

 ### TODO
 * ~~Refactor code splitting into several files~~